CSEN196Lab-S2025/senior-design-project-walasee/README.md

 # Revit WalaSee
-SCU Senior Design 2024-25, WalaSee
+SCU Senior Design 2024-25, Revit WalaSee

 BEFORE YOU MAKE ANY CHANGES TO YOUR CODE rebase your git branch using commands below:
 1. git fetch origin